Niellles/lumen-commands/README.md

 This package adds commands that you may know from Laravel, but aren't supported in Lumen 5.2 ("The stunningly fast micro-framework by Laravel") by default.

 ## Installation
 It's recommended to only use this package in your development environment.
-You will not need these in production and Laravel left them out for a reason.
+You will not need these commands in production and Laravel left them out for a reason.
 Add `"niellles/lumen-commands": "dev-master"` to `"require-dev"` in your composer.json.
 ```javascript
 "require-dev": {